The Pluriverse: Challenges of Post- Developmentalist Thought for Global South Studies

-- Patricia Gualinga (Activist, human rights defender from the Amazon region of Ecuador).
+- Patricia Gualinga (Activist, and human rights defender from the Amazon region of Ecuador).

 - Esteban Morera ( University of Tübingen) is the coordinator of the research cooperation at the Brasilien Zentrum of the University of Tübingen.
 His research focuses on temporalities in political communication.

-Thaïs Machado-Borges (Stockholm University) has a PhD and an Associate Professor’s degree (docent, in Swedish) in Social Anthropology.
+- Thaïs Machado-Borges (Stockholm University) has a PhD and an Associate Professor’s degree (docent, in Swedish) in Social Anthropology.
 She is a Senior Lecturer in Latin American Studies and since January 2022, Director of the Nordic Institute of Latin American Studies, at Stockholm University.
-Machado-Borges has conducted several years of fieldwork in southeastern Brazil and researched on topics such as popular culture (telenovelas), class and consumption, bodily grooming and modification, overconsumption and the meanings of waste.
+Machado-Borges has conducted several years of fieldwork in southeastern Brazil and researched topics such as popular culture (telenovelas), class and consumption, bodily grooming and modification, overconsumption, and the meanings of waste.
 She is the principal investigator of an ongoing interdisciplinary research project entitled “Gender Troubled?
-Cultural Wars on Sexuality, Gender, Religion and Politics in Contemporary Brazil.”
+Cultural Wars on Sexuality, Gender, Religion, and Politics in Contemporary Brazil.”

 - Dilip Menon (University of the Witwatersrand, Johannesburg) is a Professor of History at, the Department of International Relations and Director of, the Centre for Indian Studies in Africa, University of the Witwatersrand.
 Dilip does research in World Literatures, Cultural History, and Cultural Anthropology.
 His current project is on thinking about the historical imagination in South Asia.